 |Admissions restrictions||No local entrance restrictions|

 The placement must generally be completed before starting your degree programme, and must be verified upon enrolment.
-If you are unable to complete all 13 weeks before starting your programme, you must make up for the remaining weeks as soon as possible and demonstrate its completion by the start of the third semester.
+If you are unable to complete all 13 weeks before starting your programme, you must make up for the remaining weeks as soon as possible and demonstrate its completion by the end of the fourth semester.

 Detailed description of the degree programme